Skip to main content

 • Stem Cell Activation ∞ Specialized stem cells within tissues are responsible for replacing damaged or senescent cells.
 Hormonal signals can dictate the proliferation, differentiation, and migration of these regenerative cells, directly impacting tissue regeneration.

 The effectiveness of these repair systems directly correlates with our perceived vitality and our body’s ability to recover.
-When hormonal balance is compromised, the efficiency of these fundamental repair processes can diminish, contributing to a feeling of persistent unwellness or a slower return to baseline after exertion.
+When is compromised, the efficiency of these fundamental repair processes can diminish, contributing to a feeling of persistent unwellness or a slower return to baseline after exertion.

 Intermediate